ventosae/100-days-of-code/r1-log.md

 ### R1D8
 R1D8 Today I was mostly doing exercises at Freecodecamp and went for the FCC study group meetup.
 Which was not easy because as per usual I felt left behind.
 Oh well, nothing new here.
 Just keep doing what I planned

 ### R1D9
 R1D9 Finished another slider and managed to fix a couple of annoying bugs.
 Progress is a bit slow but i'm hitting this 1 hour target.

 ### R1D10
-R1D8 Continiue working on a mobile landing page.
+R1D10 Continiue working on a mobile landing page.
 I WANT TO FINISH IT.

+### R1D11
+R1D11 It was Friday and I have too many glasses of wine.
+Anyway, managed to finish mobile footer.

+### R1D12
+R1D12 Mobile version of the mobile landing page is done!
+Looks nice and next step is to remake it for tablet and desktop.